 However it is possible that, depending on your private situation, GKV is cheaper for you, if, for example, you want to insure your spouse and children.

 There are many offers from private health insurances for your stay in Germany.
 No matter which one you choose: make sure that it is a "comprehensive health insurance" ("Krankenvollversicherung")!
 Because many of these offers are actually "only" travel health insurance, which means they are not equivalent to statutory health insurance.

-In Germany, it is a law that private health insurance must be at least as good as statutory health insurance.
+In Germany, it is the law that private health insurance must be at least as good as statutory health insurance.
 In other words, it must provide the same services at the very least.
 Only then can this private health insurance refer to itself as "comprehensive health insurance".
 Many travel health insurances do not provide the same services as a GKV, and are, therefore, not full health insurances.

 What does this have to do with your studies in Germany?
-German universities only accept full health insurance when enrolling, i.e., either statutory health insurance or private full health insurance.
+German universities usually only accept full health insurance when enrolling, i.e., either statutory health insurance or private full health insurance.